 This $25 vegan meal plan per week list is your map.
 Follow it precisely to stay on budget and on track.

-- Vegetable Prep: Thinly shred 1/3 of the cabbage for wraps/salads.
+- Vegetable Prep: Thinly shred 1/3 of the cabbage for wraps and salads.
 Chop the rest into wedges.
 Peel and chop carrots into sticks and coins.
 Dice 3 onions.

 - Potato Prep: Cube and roast 4 potatoes with oil, salt, and pepper at 400°F for 25-30 minutes.